-Grade 3 Grade 4 Grade 5 Grade 6
+Grade 3 Sh'ma Birchot HaShabbat Kiddush Grade 4 Bar'Chu V'ahavta Avot v'Imahot Grade 5 G'vurot K'dushah Kaddish Grade 6 Birchot HaTorah Birchot HaHaftarah Aleinu

-Sh'ma Bar'Chu G'vurot Birchot HaTorah

-Birchot V'ahavta K'dushah Birchot

-HaShabbat Avot v'Imahot Kaddish HaHaftarah

-Kiddush Aleinu

 FAMILY SERVICES

 Family services are an important and meaningful way for families to celebrate Judaism together and for students to practice, master and retain what they are learning in Religious School.
 The Children's Prayer Book, which is geared towards children in grades K-6, will be used at these services.
 All families are welcomed and encouraged to attend as many family services as possible.
 While the class hosting a particular Shabbat will have a special role, each monthly Family Service is a congregation-wide service and not at all limited to the class participating.